Judge in Trump documents case declines to delay trial for now

 "Although the Special Counsel is correct that the trajectory of these matters potentially remains in flux, the schedules as they currently stand overlap substantially with the deadlines in this case, presenting additional challenges to ensuring defendant Trump has adequate time to prepare for trial and to assist in his defense," she wrote.

-Trump was charged with 40 counts stemming from the sensitive government records that were recovered from his South Florida resort of Mar-a-Lago last year.
+Trump was charged with 40 counts stemming from his handling of sensitive government records that were recovered from his South Florida resort of Mar-a-Lago last year.
 Thirty-two charges of alleged unlawful retention of national defense information correspond to documents bearing classification markings that were recovered from the resort between January and August 2022.

 The documents concerned U.S. and foreign military capabilities, U.S. nuclear weaponry and military activities abroad, according to the indictment.
 One of the sensitive records cited by prosecutors — and allegedly discussed by Trump during a July 2021 meeting at his Bedminster, New Jersey, golf club — is a Defense Department memo related to plans for a potential attack on Iran by the U.S., CBS News reported in June.